 Hate is one of the causes for the lack of social and economic development of new generations.

-In Asia: discrimination against children and young people belonging to ethnic minorities and vulnerable groups.
+- • Discrimination against youth belonging to ethnic minorities and vulnerable groups

 - • The future of new generations in post conflict areas, with the aim of rebuilding the social basis of those Countries where ethnical lack of acceptance of cultural diversity has led to conflicts that lasted for years